Japanese Brown

-The Japanese Brown (褐毛和種, Akage Washu or 赤牛, Aka Ushi) is a breed of small Japanese beef cattle.
+The Japanese Brown (褐毛和種, Akage Washu or 赤牛, Aka Ushi) is a Japanese breed of small beef cattle.
 It is one of six native Japanese cattle breeds, and one of the four Japanese breeds known as wagyū, the others being the Japanese Black, the Japanese Polled and the Japanese Shorthorn.

 All wagyū cattle derive from cross-breeding in the early twentieth century of native Japanese cattle with imported stock, mostly from Europe.
 In the case of the Japanese Brown, the principal foreign influence was from the Korean Hanwoo and Swiss Simmental breeds.

 Etymology

-The Kanji characters 赤牛 literally mean "red cow."
+The Kanji characters 赤牛 literally mean "red cow".

 History

 Cattle were brought to Japan from China at the same time as the cultivation of rice, in about the second century AD, in the Yayoi period.
 Until about the time of the Meiji Restoration in 1868, they were used only as draught animals, in agriculture, forestry, mining and for transport, and as a source of fertiliser.
 Milk consumption was unknown, and – for cultural and religious reasons – meat was not eaten.
 Cattle were highly prized and valuable, too expensive for a poor farmer to buy.